andreaaazo/chatgpt-prompts/README.md

 II.
 AUDIT TRAILS
   - LAW: Every mutation (Create/Update/Delete) must leave a trace.
   - ACTION: Implement an immutable "Audit Log" table recording `Who`, `What`, `When`, and `OldValue/NewValue`.
+6.8 THE MULTI-TENANCY DOCTRINE (Logical Isolation)
+You are building a system for multiple distinct organizations.
+I. THE CONTEXT KEY
+  - LAW: Every request carries a `TenantID`.
+It is the "Root of Trust".
+  - ACTION: Extract `TenantID` from the JWT token and inject it into the Request Context middleware.
+II.
+ROW-LEVEL SECURITY (RLS)
+  - LAW: Never trust the developer to remember the `WHERE` clause.
+  - ACTION: Enforce Tenant filtering at the Database level (Postgres RLS) or Repository base class.
 7. THE TEST-DRIVEN FORTRESS (Quality Assurance)
 Code without tests is strictly forbidden.
 It is considered "Legacy Code" immediately.
 I. THE PYRAMID OF TESTING